Work-study employment is a financial aid program that is awarded to students who have financial need.

 Students who wish to be considered for the work-study program must apply for financial aid through the University of Michigan Office of Financial Aid by completing and submitting a Free Application for Federal Student Aid.
 Students awarded work-study may apply for work-study jobs as listed on the Student Employment Office job posting site.
 (These jobs are not available to students without work-study.)
 Students may also post their information and a resume on the SSW temporary employment website.
 This information is available to SSW faculty and staff who hire work-study employees.

-Advanced standing and 16-month students should note that work-study may not be available for spring/summer semester.
+Students should note that work-study may not be available for spring/summer semester.

 Note: Students cannot be paid work-study funds for field placement credit.